Fifth Third Bancorp Earnings - Q1 2026 Analysis & Highlights

 • Exposure to non-depository financial institutions represents only 7% of total loan portfolio, well below the industry average

-• Software-related exposures less than 1% of total loans with portfolio performing in line with expectations
+• Software-related exposures less than 1% of total loans, with the portfolio performing in line with expectations

 • Less than $100 million of funded exposure to data centers